HackerFrog21/Hapara-Theme/README.md

 # Hapara-Theme
-Customize your Hapara Workspace with varieties of diffrent colors
+Customize your Hapara Workspace with varieties of different colors

 ---
 Hapara Theme is a Chrome extension that allows you to customize the theme of Hapara Workspace--which